pooulad/nextjs-golang-crud-app/README.md

 #### TODO Checklist

-This section tracks the progress of implemented features in the File Trove CLI tool.
+This section tracks the progress of implemented features in project.

 - [x] Add swagger to project.
 - [x] Add Next-auth to project -> frontend directory.